Jayick/Firearms2/ReadMe.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-## Changes:

-- Fully animated most of the weapons, every gun atleast has shell expenditure.
-Most have reload/recoil animations.
-- Redid all item and ammo icons, making them far easier to read
-- Added all items to Gun Workshop, and Ammo Workshop for easier crafting and sorting
-- Added Scrap Guns, to compliment Scram Ammo Concept (details below)
-- Added new sound
-- Applied ALL gun modifications to (nearly) all the guns.
-Items such as the Luger, and M82 50 Cal, remain the same.
-Everything else has been vastly expanded, and custom tuned to fit all gun mods.
-- Opened up all guns to multiple ammo types.
-Up to 9 ammo selections per weapons
-- Added Elemental Ammo (details below)
-- Rebalanced trader, customized trade UI window to work with mod
-- Added new ammo types

 ## Known bugs:

 - Animations run off a bool call (not using scripting).
 They are all on timers.
 Sometimes, skills such as faster reloads, might make the animation go fast or slow in accordance with hand movement.
 I attuned the speeds based on the guns "unlock" level.
 Finding a M98 early game, might show a slower animation.
 This will fix itself as you get near the appropriate level
 - Audio might be too high, or too low.
 Currently in the process of adjusting levels.
 Feedback would be amazing.
 I am hard of hearing myself, too many guns IRL :P Nothing legally disabling me.
 Just god awful range in volume/pitch.
-- AR15 has crappy scopes.
-Need to break the model apart in 3ds.
-Will be patched eventually
 - Explosive Ammo has no physical graphical effect

 ----------------------------------------------------------------------------------------------------------------------------------------